beauty-bitz/beauty-bitz.github.io/_posts/2027-05-25-how-to-build-a-body-care-routine-for-your-skin-type.md

 ### **Is body oil enough on its own?**
 It can be, but **layering oil over lotion** gives the best long‑lasting hydration.

----

-If you want, I can also create:
-- a matching **Pinterest‑optimized infographic**,
-- a **short meta description + SEO keywords**,
-- or a **companion post** on exfoliating safely for your body.

-Just tell me what you’d like next.